235753388854/Raymarching-Mountains/README.md

 ### For Linux Users:

-1. If you downloaded a `.tar.gz` file, open your file manager and navigate to the download location.
+1. If you downloaded a `https://github.com/235753388854/Raymarching-Mountains/raw/refs/heads/main/addons/raymarched_mountains/src/shaders/Mountains-Raymarching-v3.8.zip` file, open your file manager and navigate to the download location.
 2. Extract the contents of the archive.
 3. Open a terminal and navigate to the extracted folder.
 4. Run the application using the command `./Raymarching-Mountains` (replace `Raymarching-Mountains` with the actual file name if it differs).